Ellen McLaughlin fully embraces madness of 'King Lear'

 “But I believe in companies,” she said.
 “I love my fellow actors, and I don't want to be singled out as in any way special.
 The whole point of a season like this is the challenge of juggling two massive plays in repertory.
 I think it would have been absolutely wrong not to participate in the whole nine yards.
 And I also have to say it's really fun to leaven the storm clouds a bit and go back to Paris in the 1920s for ‘Much Ado About Nothing.’
 It's delightful.”

+In addition to acting and teaching, McLaughlin has also compiled a remarkable playwriting portfolio of her own with titles that includes “Tongue of a Bird,” “Iphigenia and Other Daughters” and “The Trojan Women.”
+Her “Angels in America” playwright, Tony Kushner describes McLaughlin as “a dramatist of courage, intelligence, wit and lyricism.”

-McLaughlin’s first exposure to the majesty of Shakespeare under the Boulder stars was in 2019, when her husband, Rinde Eckert, joined the festival's company for a season.
+McLaughlin’s first exposure to the majesty of Shakespeare under the Boulder stars was as an audience member when her husband, Rinde Eckert, joined the festival's company for the 2019 season.
 He played Feste in “Twelfth Night” and wrote original music for the production.
 McLaughlin’s first impression from walking out on that historic Mary Rippon stage, which first hosted plays in 1944, was that it seems a perfect fit for “King Lear.”
 I can't think of a play that would respond better to being outside than ‘Lear,’ she said.

 Then again, there is that famous storm scene in Act 3, so … careful what you wish for.